 Ms. Schurtz referred members to Tab E of the meeting materials for the Participant-Directed Plans.
+She reviewed the proposed transition to a separate account for Dodge & Cox Fixed Income Option and highlighted the significant cost savings that the change would facilitate for participants.

-Ms. Schurtz stated that the IAC endorsed the Staff's recommendation for approval by the Board to transition the current Dodge & Cox Income Fund Investment for the Participant-Directed Plans to a dedicated separately managed account in the same strategy.
+A motion was made that the IAC endorse Staff's recommendation to transition the current Dodge & Cox Income Fund investment to a dedicated separately managed account managed in the same strategy.
+The motion passed.